pferreirafabricio/inmana/README.md

 </p>

 ## :open_book: About
-This project is a simple API to control restaurants' supplies that are about to due in the current week and send email to the restaurants' responsible with the list of supplies. <br />
+This project is a simple API to control restaurants' supplies that are about to due in the current week and send email to the restaurants' managers with the list of supplies. <br />

 ## :rosette: API Routes
 ```